raine/pr-buddy/README.md

 ## Features

-- Rebase PRs against the latest version of the base branch with a click of a button
+- Rebase PR brances against the latest version of their base branch with a click of a button
 - Resolve conflicts in yarn.lock only automatically
 - See how PR status checks are doing
-- Be notified when PR branch goes out of date with its base branch
+- Be notified when PR branch goes out of date with its base branch or has a failing check
 - Supports enterprise GitHub

 ## Download